ie3-institute/simona/docs/readthedocs/config.md

 Conversely, for the selling price, fees (in EUR/MWh) are subtracted from the wholesale price, and the tax is subtracted from the remaining amount.

 Find below an exemplary configuration for households in Dortmund, 2025.
+An explanation of the exemplary price configuration below can be found [here](models/price_service#example-scenario).
 The UUID of the price time series to use as data source.
 An individual time series with given UUID and column scheme ENERGY_PRICE needs to be provided.

 ```
 simona.input.prices.datasource = {